awwaiid/thelackthereof/Talks.md

 == 2015-04-11 DCBPW Rakudo ==
 * [http://thelackthereof.org/docs/talks/2015-04-11%20DCBPW%20Rakudo/2015-04-11%20DCBPW%20Rakudo.pdf Slides (pdf)]

-<blockquote>Rakudo is an implementation of Perl6 that is increasingly usable in the Real World.
+<blockquote>Rakudo is an implementation of Perl6 that is increasingly useable in the Real World.
 I give an overview of the language and then show how I'm using it in my $HOME/bin scripts.</blockquote>

 == 2015-02-19 Optoro How Webpages Work ==
 * Presented at Optoro company lunch